-- Amoxicillin 500mg 4 capsules 1 hour prior to dental work - If allergic to penicillin, Levaquin 500mg 1 pill the day before, the day of and the day after
+- Amoxicillin 500mg 4 capsules 1 hour prior to dental work - If allergic to penicillin, Clindamycin 300mg 2 capsules 1 hour prior to dental work

 The American Academy of Orthopedics recommends that you are pre-medicated for all dental work (including dental cleanings) with anti-biotics for a minimum of 2 years after your total joint replacement.
 The doctor recommends for life as a precaution.